 - The programming language and category of the issue

 Use the options in the cogwheel menu of each issue to ignore and manage issues.

-In some situations, Codacy may report either new or fixed possible issues on a commit or pull request, which means that the code analysis detected these issues in lines of code that weren't changed by that commit or pull request.
+In some situations, Codacy may report either new or fixed possible issues on a commit, which means that the code analysis detected these issues in lines of code that weren't changed by that commit.
 This gives you awareness to how your changes may be affecting other parts of your code.

 The following are example situations that can lead to possible issues: